tytydraco/yessleep/out/Looks_like_Ill_miss_my_movie_date.md

 “Excuse me?”
 I put the letter down and stared angrily at Peggy.
 “What the heck?”
 Was she messing with me?
 This was getting very uncomfortable.
 “I’m not sure what-“

 The relative peace of Peggy’s home was shattered by a bloodcurdling scream of fear from upstairs.
 The two of us nearly fell from our chairs, and my mug slipped from my hand, dousing the pine flooring in pumpkin coffee.

-I seriously considered booking it the hell outta there and getting the fuck out of this nutty situation before some primordial (and frankly misplaced) sense of right and wrong kicked in, causing me to race up the stairwell alongside Peggy to see exactly what had happened.
+I seriously considered booking it the hell outta there before some primordial (and frankly misguided) sense of right and wrong kicked in, causing me to race up the stairwell alongside Peggy to see exactly what had happened.

 It’s very difficult to describe what I witnessed when we opened the door to the bedroom.

-My adrenaline was juicing, which caused my vision and temporal sequencing to feel choppy and blurred.
-Kinda like those stop-motion animations that I used to watch as a kid.

 Esther – the friendly nurse – was the one screaming.
 It seemed that she was being eaten alive in the corner of the room.
 Except… I couldn’t see what was consuming her… massive chunks of flesh were being ripped from her body and disappearing into thin air.

 The helpless woman flailed miserably as handfuls of her cheek and jaw were pulled away in gooey red bunches.
 Her eyes were suddenly gone… Then her lips.
 Peggy and I wailed in horror as Esther’s mangled body collapsed in a pile on the bedroom floor.

 “Mom!”
 Peggy bayed.

 I turned away from the mess of gore that was Ester’s limp form and observed the matriarch of the household.
 Peggy’s mom, Phyllis, was kneeling by the window.
 Phyllis was butt-naked and otherwise exactly as anticipated: thin, frail and clearly sick.
-The window was open, and blustery November air billowed into the room, making me shiver uncontrollably.
+The window was open, and blustery November air billowed into the room, making me shiver.

 “Please, Edna…” Phyllis groaned, begging for mercy.
 “Please?”
 I saw Phyllis’ arms pull back and away from her body.
 Very roughly. “**Ouch!** Stop it, Edna… please… you’re hurting me!”
 Some invisible entity seemed to force her neck down, holding it against the window sill.
 “Stop!
 I didn’t do it!
 I didn’t show anyone!
 I’m your best friend, Edna… Don’t take me there!”

-I watched in disbelief as the window sill came down with such force against the back of her neck that it lopped the old woman’s head from her body.
-The crown of her torso must’ve fallen somewhere outside.
-The naked, decapitated corpse slid downward, splashing the ugly floral wallpaper with crimson arterial fluid.
+I watched in disbelief as the window sill came crashing down with such force against the back of her neck that it lopped the old woman’s head from her body.
+The crown of her torso must’ve fallen somewhere outside, and her naked, decapitated corpse slid downward, splashing the floral wallpaper with crimson fluid.

 Peggy was yelling like she was batshit.
 Telling me to run and call the cops.
 I felt dizzy, and realized that I was about to pass out.

 Suddenly: Peggy cries in pain and begins to swat desperately at something in front of her.
 The woman stumbles back – choking on mouthfuls of panic – before tumbling over the second floor railing.
 Her body bends awkwardly when she impacts the landing, snapping her spine like an accordion… I hear her buttocks emit a final, discordant note.

 I’m sitting in the car now.
-My bone-white hands grip the wheel as the engine rumbles idly.
-Its unhurried purring makes me jump.
+My bone-white hands grip the wheel as the engine rumbles.
+Its idle purring makes me jump.
 My body is paralyzed with terror as my eyes watch exhaust fumes rise in the rear view mirror.

 I should call the police… but what would I say?
 They’ll blame me for this psycho shit!

 And what about Eric?
 I could try and explain it to him… But I’m scared to drive home…